ede73/diagrammer/README.md

 - [GoJS](https://gojs.net/latest/samples/parseTree.html) and it's parse trees and other goodies
 - [d3.js](https://d3js.org/) and it's awesome visualization

-Make one graph/diagram, and it **can't be re-used** anywhere :) Not without a lot of editing.
+Alas all suffer from the same dilemma, make one graph/diagram, and it **can't be re-used** anywhere :) Not without a lot of editing.

-Add a visualization to your document, and it's on track to be outdated.
-But You don't want to update it, because it is **hard to maintain**.
+And to add the visualization to your document, it's on track to be outdated.
+And You don't want to update it, because it is **hard to maintain**, you have to re-run the visualization again, export the image to the doc ans so forth.

-Also **privacy**, many visualization tools are available, but would you use that to visualize your secrets?
+Also **privacy**, many online visualization tools are available, but would you use that to visualize your secrets?
 You've no control over how the remote site might use information on your graph.

 And not limited there, but who ever designed those graph representations in the first place didn't think of simplicity.
 Some are really awkward to write and learn.
 (Of course in the end, this project is no exception :) )